oh-okay/Diesel-Linux-DEBIAN-BASED/README.md

 ![Diesel Linux Logo](https://raw.githubusercontent.com/oh-okay/Diesel-Linux/main/diesel_linux_logo.png)

-Diesel Linux is a lightweight, developer-focused Linux distribution based on Debian 12 (Bookworm).
+Diesel Linux is a lightweight, developer-focused Linux distribution unlike the old Ubuntu based version, this one is based on Debian 12 (Bookworm).
 It ships with GNOME, sensible performance tweaks, and a collection of development tools so you can get to work immediately.

 This release is the first public version of Diesel Linux.